Stephen Yarwood: Early career

 Yarwood worked in South Australian State Government as an urban planner, was the research officer to the Environment, Resources and Development Committee of the South Australian Parliament and the principal planner at the City of Playford.

 Yarwood was the recipient of a Multi-Function Polis Scholarship to study "Future Cities" in Japan's Science and Technology City Tsukuba in 2002 and attended Aarhus Business School Summer School program in Denmark in 2009.
 He has researched city planning and governance, worked and/or led delegations to Canada, USA, Scandinavia/Europe, the Middle East, Japan, Thailand, Singapore, China, India and New Zealand.

 Adelaide City Council

 Yarwood was elected as central ward councillor to the Adelaide City Council in 2007 and served as Deputy Lord Mayor from 2008 to 2009.
-Yarwood won the Lord Mayoral election in 2010, with 3169 votes, 884 votes ahead of the second-placed candidate.
+Yarwood won the Lord Mayoral election in 2010, with 3169 votes, 884 votes ahead of Francis Wong.
 During his time as Lord Mayor, Yarwood oversaw the redevelopment of the Rundle Mall and Victoria Square, the implementation of the citywide Wi-Fi network and CISCO smart cities agreement, the first sister city agreement in 30 years with Qingdao, China, environmental initiatives including accelerated trees plantings and an ambitious carbon neutral action plan, integrated transport vision that included significant walking and cycling infrastructure and hosting the premier cycling conference "VeloCity Global".

 Yarwood was the Chair of the Adelaide Park Lands Authority, Dual Chair of the Reconciliation Committee and also sat on the Capital City Committee and Rundle Mall Management Authority.